 A long time ago...

 Five thousand years ago, the average sea level rise reached a comparable level to that at the beginning of the 20th century.
-The Flemish coast naturally has a dynamic equilibrium between two phases, one in which the tidal influence weak enough for a peat landscape to develop, and one in which the sea could penetrate further inland via large tidal channels.
+The Flemish coast naturally evolves towards a dynamic equilibrium between two states, one in which the tidal influence is weak enough for a peat landscape to develop, and one in which the sea can penetrate further inland via large tidal channels.

-There is little evidence for any meaningfull human activity in the Flemish coastal regions up to about 2,500 years ago.
+There is little evidence for any meaningful human activity in the Flemish coastal region up to about 2,500 years ago.
 From the Iron Age onwards, the human presence in this coastal landscape becomes tangible.
-Around the same period, the tidal channel that separated the (peninsula) island of Testerep from the mainland may have appeared aroud.
-This channel connected to the Yzer in the west and ended in the east on a sand flat near present-day Ostend, which was submerged at high tide.
+Around the same time, the tidal channel separating the Testerep peninsula from the mainland may have come into existence.
+This channel was connected to the river Yzer in the west and ended in a sand flat (submerged at high tide) near present-day Ostend in the east.

-During Roman times, peat and salt were extracted in the area.
-The inhabitants began manage the water by means of dikes.
+During Roman times, peat and salt were extracted in the area and we see the first indications of dike building.
 Rising sea levels and the collapse of the Roman economy subsequently degraded this coastal landscape, which once again came under the influence of the tides.
-During the early Middle Ages, sheep farmers resettled the slowly accreting salt marsh area.
+During the early Middle Ages, sheep farmers gradually resettled in the slowly accreting salt marsh area.

-From the year 1000 onwards, humans systematically reduced the influence of the tides, by constructing dykes.
-The Testerep channel would eventually be dammed and reclaimed as an effort to expand agricultural land.
-Around this time, new settlements such as fishing villages like Walraversijde and trading places like Ostend were founded.
-But even with this newfound success, the residents were not safe from the rising water, which gained strength due to the dykes.
-Severe storms and coastal erosion took their toll, causing, among other things, medieval Ostend to be abandoned and resettled on the south side of the Testerep channel.
+From the year 1000 onwards humans systematically reduced the influence of the sea by constructing dikes.
+The Testerep channel was eventually dammed and reclaimed as well, in an effort to intensify the exploitation of these wetlands.
+New settlements - fishing villages like Walraversijde and trading towns like Ostend - were founded.
+Their residents however were not safe from the rising sea levels.
+Severe storms and coastal erosion took their toll, leading for example to the flooding and destruction of medieval Ostend which had to be abandoned and resettled further inland.

-A contemporary satellite image of the region where Testerep used to be located. ©2022Google
+A map the area where Testerep used to be located. ©VLIZ

-Increased investment in coastal defenses starting from the 17th century onward, and the hardening of the coastline with beachheads and dikes since the 19th century – a practice which was maintained until the 1980s – prevented the coastline from shifting any further inland.
-Ever since, more long-lasting and 'soft' coastal defenses have been used.
+Increasing investments in coastal defenses from the 17th century onward, and the hardening of the coastline with beachheads and dikes since the 19th century – a practice which was maintained until the 1980s – prevented the coastline from shifting any further inland.
+Recent decades now see a shift towards 'softer' and more sustainable coastal defenses.

 The present-day coastline is therefore a snapshot.
 Natural phenomena and human interventions have caused continuous changes to the coastal landscape over the past millennia.
-This will be no different in the coming decades, on the contrary: climate change and rapidly rising sea levels will influence the future appearance of the coastal landscape.
-The precarious future of this fragile landscape makes it therefore necessary to thoroughly understand the interaction between both humans and nature in the past.
+This will be no different in the coming decades, on the contrary: climate change and more rapidly rising sea levels will impact the appearance of the coast.
+The precarious future of this fragile landscape makes it necessary to thoroughly understand the interaction between man and nature in the past.

-In this summary video, the VUB (Maritime Cultures Research Institute) and VLIZ (Seascapes Past and Future) outline the historical context of the Testerep peninsula, explain the scientific research conducted in previous studies and indicate the research objectives of the project.
-(For the moment the video is only available in Dutch).
+In this summary video, the VUB (Multidisciplinary Archaeological Research Institute) and VLIZ (Seascapes Past and Future) outline the historical context of the Testerep peninsula, explain the scientific research conducted in previous studies and indicate the research objectives of the project.
+(The video is only available in Dutch).